widged/gb-elm-language/en/type/04-tuple.md

 (12,7) : ( number, number' )
 ```

-However, it is also possible to use a prefix operator, `(,)`, to construct a tuple.
+It is also possible to use a prefix operator, `(,)`, to construct a tuple.
 The function is a tuple constructor not bound to the value it helps create.

 ```elm
 $ elm repl